Nuix/discover-api-toolkit/dotnet/readme.md

 # DotNet libraries and example code
 The code in the Ringtail.API project provides a mechanism for interacting with the Discover Connect API.

-See the ExampleApp to see how to use the Ringtail.API project.
+See the ExampleApp to see how to use the Discover.APIToolkit project.

 # Details
 There are two basic classes:  Config and Client.